bxparks/acetimepy/README.md

 An `acetz` instance can be created by passing an appropriate `zonedb` entry to the `acetz` constructor.
-Or it can be created through the `acetime.acetz.ZoneManager` factory class which is initialized with the `acetime.zonedb.zone_registry.ZONE_REGISTRY` (or `ZONE_AND_LINK_REGISTRY`) containing all `zonedb` entries.
+Or it can be created through the `acetime.timezone.ZoneManager` factory class which is initialized with the `acetime.zonedb.zone_registry.ZONE_REGISTRY` (or `ZONE_AND_LINK_REGISTRY`) containing all `zonedb` entries.